CharCG/haphap-be/README.md

 ## Description

-[HapHap]() is a dual-sided surplus food marketplace that connects customers with local merchants to rescue the day's high-quality unsold meals at discounted prices — reducing waste while saving money.
+[HapHap]() is a dual-sided surplus food marketplace that connects customers with local merchants to rescue the day's high-quality unsold meals at discounted prices.
 By actively reducing food waste, the platform directly supports [SDG 12](https://sdgs.un.org/goals/goal12) (Responsible Consumption and Production).

 ## Documentation